Hewista/ghost-on-github/README.md

 Your blog will be live at your custom domain in a few minutes.

 And that's it.
 Hope this tutorial helped you.
-Don't forget to star and fork my repository and visit my blog to read interesting articles like this one.
+Don't forget to star and fork my repository and [visit my blog](https://merutan.com/how-to-host-a-ghost-blog-for-free-on-github-pages/) to read interesting articles like this one.

+Feel free to create issues and submit pull requests if you find any errors.

 **References**